Buxton Opera House: Festivals

 Since July 1979, the Opera House and theatre complex has been home to the Buxton Festival, which runs for about two weeks in mid-July and has developed into one of Britain's largest opera-based festivals.
 Typically, it includes a Handel opera (with conductors such as Harry Christophers) and other rarely seen operas as well as more popular classics.
 Running alongside it is the Buxton Festival Fringe.
 It is popular as a warm-up for the Edinburgh Fringe, and it now claims to be the largest 'true' fringe festival in the UK.

 Since 1994 the Opera House also hosted the annual three-week-long International Gilbert and Sullivan Festival, attracting audiences from all over the UK and from abroad.

 The Opera House presents over 400 performances each year.
-From 2004 to 2013, the Opera House hosted the annual Four Four Time music festival which saw a wide variety of musical performances over ten days each February.
+From 2004 to 2013, the theatre hosted the annual Four Four Time music festival which saw a wide variety of musical performances over ten days each February.
 Performers for the 2008 festival included Marc Almond, Richard Hawley, the Stranglers and Boy George.